Saint Catherine, Egypt: Places of interest

 The Monastery of the Forty Martyrs in Wadi El Arbain was constructed in the 6th century in honor of the forty Christian martyrs who died in Sebaste (central Turkey).
 Monks relate that forty Christian soldiers from the Roman Army in the 3rd century were commanded to worship pagan gods.
-They refused and were put to death by being exposed at night to the cold winds off a frozen lake.
+They refused and were put to death by being exposed at night to the cold winds of a frozen lake.
 Those who survived until morning were killed by the sword.
 On the grounds of this monastery is a chapel dedicated to the hermit Saint Onuphrius.
 Coming from Upper Egypt, he was said to have lived for seventy years in the rock shelter at the northern end of the garden, until he died in AD 390.

 The Monastery of Cosmas and Damianos in Wadi Talaa is named after the martyred brothers who were doctors and treated locals for free in the 3rd century AD.
 The garden of the monastery, looked after by a Bedouin family, has a long olive grove, some tall cypress trees, and other fruit trees and vegetables.
 There are more gardens belonging to the monastery further down in the wadi.

 The Chapel of Saint John Klimakos (also known as "John of the Ladder"), was built in 1979 in Wadi Itlah to commemorate John Climacus's devotional work in the 6th century AD.
-Also spelled St John Climacus or Climax, the saint spent forty years in solitude in a cave above the existing chapel.
+Also spelled Saint John Climacus or Climax, the saint spent forty years in solitude in a cave above the existing chapel.
 "During this time, Klimakos was elected Abbot of Sinai and asked to write a spiritual guide.
 He composed The Ladder of Divine Ascent which likens spiritual life to the ladder seen by the Patriarch Jacob extending from earth to heaven (Genesis 28:12-17)."
 According to the book the ladder "consists of 30 rungs, each step corresponding to a spiritual virtue.
 Through silence and solitude hermits and monks sought to climb the divine ladder.
 The first rung instructs the renunciation of all earthly ties and the next 14 relate to human vices such as talkativeness, anger, despondency, and dishonesty.
 The final 15 rungs relate to virtues including meekness, simplicity, prayer, holy stillness and humility.
 The crowning virtue is love."

-The Monastery of Wadi Feiran, with its chapel dedicated to Prophet Moses, is some 60 km before reaching St Catherine.
+The Monastery of Wadi Feiran, with its chapel dedicated to Prophet Moses, is some 60 km before reaching Saint Catherine.
 The wadi is mentioned in Genesis (21:21) "as the place where Hagar dwelt with her son after Abraham sent her away".
 As late as the 7th century, Feiran was a city and an important Christian center, with its own bishop.